wpwupingwp/novowrap/README.md

 requirements for memory, CPU, et al.

 The software requires Internet for the first run to install the missing dependencies.
-Then, it could works if offline, but better when have connection.
+Then, it could works if offline, but better with connection.
 ## Software
 For portable version, nothing need to be installed manually.